FANJIYU0825/Paper_Reading_Report/README.md

 ## 1. Open-Domain Aspect-Opinion Co-Mining with Double-Layer Span Extraction (KDD 2022)
 ![img](fig/ODAO.jpg)
 ### Introduction
-1. Using the rule base parser tree to label where Apsect & Opinion span possible in a sentence
+1. Using the rule-based parser tree to label where Apsect & Opinion spans possible in a sentence
-2. Aspect & Opinion Extraction use the two layer
+2. Aspect & Opinion Extraction uses the two-layer
-3. First layer only extract single Aspect or Opinion
+3. First layer only extract a single Aspect or Opinion
 4. Second layer extract the pair of Aspect & Opinion
-5. So here we will get fourth model
+5. Use the first and second layer to cross-validation
-6. Loss is the cross Entropy & We also calculate correlation with each other model output
+6. Loss is the cross Entropy, & Calculate correlation with each the model outputs
-7. Self-train: Use the train data that is predict correct (in four model)
+7. Self-train: Use the train data that is predicted correctly (in four models)

-## 3. PromptDA: Label-guided Data Augmentation for Prompt-based Few Shot Learners
+## 3. PromptDA: Label-guided Data Augmentation for Prompt-based Few-Shot Learners
 ![img](fig/PromptDA_Label.jpg)